George Krambles Faculty Fellow

 205 N. Mathews Ave.
 Urbana, IL 61801

 Christopher P.L.
-Barkan is Professor, Executive Director of the Railroad Engineering Program, and George Krambles Faculty Fellow in the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign.
+Barkan is Professor, Executive Director of the Rail Transportation and Engineering Center (RailTEC), and George Krambles Faculty Fellow in the Department of Civil and Environmental Engineering at the University of Illinois at Urbana-Champaign.
 He received his B.A.
 (1977) from Goddard College and his M.S.
 (1984) and Ph.D.
 (1987) from the State University of New York at Albany.
 He held a postdoctoral fellowship at the Smithsonian Environmental Research Center before joining the Association of American Railroads (AAR) in 1988 where he worked for 10 years in the Research & Test and the Safety & Operations departments in Washington, D.C.
 He joined the faculty at the University of Illinois in 1998.

 Dr. Barkan teaches courses in railroad transportation engineering, railway signaling and operation, and advances in rail technology.
 Since coming to the University of Illinois, he and his colleagues have expanded the rail curriculum from one course to six, the largest of any North American university, including a new course in 2010 on High-Speed Rail Engineering.
 He is also working with colleagues at other colleges and universities, leading efforts to expand rail transportation and engineering academic programs and opportunities nationwide.